SUI-Components/sui/packages/sui-segment-wrapper/README.md

 # Segment Wrapper

-This package adds an abstraction layer on top of [segment.com](https://segment.com/)'s [javascript library](https://segment.com/docs/sources/website/analytics.js/) with some useful integrations and fixes:
+This package adds an abstraction layer on top of [segment.com](https://segment.com/)'s [JavaScript library](https://segment.com/docs/sources/website/analytics.js/) with some useful integrations and fixes:

 **Data Quality 📈**